 For this commandment which I command thee this day, it is not hidden from thee, neither is it far off.
 It is not in heaven, that thou shouldest say, Who shall go up for us to heaven, and bring it unto us, that we may hear it, and do it?
 Neither is it beyond the sea, that thou shouldest say, Who shall go over the sea for us, and bring it unto us, that we may hear it, and do it?
 But the word is very nigh unto thee, in thy mouth, and in thy heart, that thou mayest do it.

 If “the word” here is the entire Bible, what does it mean that the word is “in thy mouth, and in thy heart”?
 Surrett is universalizing a contextually narrowed promise and giving a too-literal interpretation of a metaphor.
-What God is saying is, (to borrow from a fellow graduate of my alma mater, that God’s words “can be understood by the human mind despite its limitations” (391), not that people will always have all of God’s words in physical proximity.
+What God is saying is (to borrow from a fellow graduate of my alma mater) that God’s words “can be understood by the human mind despite its limitations” (391), not that people will always have all of God’s words in physical proximity to themselves.

 Assorted other passages

-Surrett listed multiple other passages that aren’t even plausibly promising that God’s people will have ongoing access to perfect copies of the Bible.
+Surrett listed multiple other passages in which I simply cannot see a divine promise that people will have ongoing access to perfect copies of the Bible.
 Surrett seems to think that the metaphor of God placing his words in people’s mouths indicates ongoing accessibility.
-I’m having trouble understanding the leap.
+I just can’t in good conscience take that leap with him.
 You can use Logos Reftagger to read these verses if you wish.
-I can’t interact with them because I’m not sure what the claim is that Surrett is making via these passages.
+I can’t interact with them because I’m not really even sure what the claim is that Surrett is making via these passages.

 - Numbers 23:12